 Jonathan is the CEO of the Food Tech Incubator backed by The Strauss Group (a USD 2.5B food company) and the Chief Scientist of Israel’s Economic Ministry.
 In the past, he held various management positions, both in the food and in the hi-tech industries, most recently as GM of Itzhar Food (an edible oil company active in Israel and internationally).
 Highly experienced in building and funding early stage companies, Jonathan advised Greylock and Precede (VCs) and was the CEO of Elam LyTec.

 Ziv Carthy, Founding Partner

-Ziv is a seasoned executive and entrepreneur with 20 years of successful track record in a variety of industries, multinational enterprises and small companies.
-Ziv worked at SAP as a Senior Vice President, responsible for building a developer-partner network.
-He also served as SVP & GM of Time To Know Inc. – an educational technology company that developed a digital learning platform.
-Prior to that Ziv has held managerial and business development roles in medical, service, and energy domains.
+Ziv is a seasoned executive and entrepreneur with a successful 20-year track record in a variety of industries, multinational enterprises and small companies.
+Ziv Co-Founded and was the CEO of GuiMachine, (sold to SAP).
+Ziv then served as SAP Senior Vice President, responsible for building a developer-partner network.
+He has also served as SVP & GM of Time To Know Inc., an educational technology company that developed a digital learning platform.
+Ziv has held managerial and business development roles in companies in the medical, service, and energy arenas.

 Ramon serves as Director – International Business with Brandt Consolidated, USA.
 He holds a PhD in Zoology/Entomology from the University of Reading, UK and held a Post Doctorate position from the University of California, Berkeley.
 He served in various managerial positions in research, development, marketing and international business with companies such as Biosys, Thermo Trilogy (Now Certis USA), Valent Biosciences and Brandt.
 Ramon has global experience in business development & management, product development, negotiating business development and licensing agreements, developing application technologies and training programs and marketing / sales strategies of crop protection and production technologies.